 In Winnipeg, our winters are relentless, both for humans and for animals.
 Once a mouse or squirrel finds its way inside your air ducts, you’ll have a hard time convincing it to leave.
 First, you can take preventative measures so that animals don’t infiltrate in the first place.
 Look to seal any cracks around your home’s foundation, doors, and outdoor vents.
 You can use caulking and/or weatherstripping.
 Plugging small holes with steel wool is another great trick.
 Try to seal any open food sources so that animals are not lured inside, like garbage containers or a compost.
 If you suspect that the animals are roaming around at night, set up traps in areas like the kitchen to catch them in the act.

-You’ll need to call the heating professionals in Winnipeg to remedy this issue.
+You’ll need to call the AC repair professionals in Winnipeg to remedy this issue.
 At Provincial Heating and Cooling, we can seal, clean, and repair your ducts to prevent this problem from happening again.
 With scheduled maintenance, you can keep your HVAC system operating at maximum efficiency year-round, and keep it pest-free.
 Contact us today if animals are causing problems in your air ducts.